-*Zero-touch Enrolment of the devices in bulk with zero manual setups hence enables the device to automatically get enrolled in Enterprise Mobility Management when it put on for the first time itself.
-Devices which can be enabled are –
+*Zero-touch Enrolment of the devices in bulk with zero manual setups hence enables the device to automatically get enrolled in Enterprise Mobility Management when it is put on for the first time itself.
+Devices that can be enabled are –

 * EMM Token – Users enter a code to bind an Android enterprise solution

-* QR Code – QR code is scanned to enrol a device from the setup wizard
+* QR Code – QR code is scanned to enroll a device from the setup wizard

 Managed Google Play: